The Attribute

 Adjectives describing shape (e.g., round, square).

-Adjectives representing color (e.g., red, blue).
+Adjectives representing colour (e.g., red, blue).

 Origin: